For CISO & Security

 NIST AI Risk Management Framework.
 ISO 42001.
 EU AI Act.
 Industry-specific regimes for defense, healthcare, finance.
 The compliance bar for AI deployment is rising faster than most platforms' engineering roadmaps.
 "We'll add audit logs in Q3" isn't an answer when your auditor is asking now.

-When an executive asks “did an AI agent send that” or “who approved that action,” the honest answer in most stacks is “we'd have to investigate.”
+The provenance question has no answer today.
+When an executive asks "did an AI agent send that" or "who approved that action," the honest answer in most stacks is "we'd have to investigate."
 Provenance — cryptographic proof of who did what, when, and on what authority — is missing from the AI deployment layer entirely.

 The Tymeline Answer